Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 ## The LUMI software stacks

-We are still in the process of building and installing new software stacks based on the 23.12 and 24.03 versions of the CPE.
+We are building new software stacks based on the 23.12 and 24.03 versions of the CPE.
 The `LUMI/23.12` stack will closely resemble the `23.09` stack as when we started preparing it, it was expected that this stack too would have been fully supported by HPE (but then we were planning an older version of ROCm), while the `24.03` stack contains more updates to packages in the central installation.
-They will appear on the system when ready.
-Since problems building a software stack are unpredictable, we do not make any promises about a specific date.
+Most of `24.03` is already on the system; `23.12` will appear when it is sufficiently ready.

 Note that the [LUMI documentation](https://docs.lumi-supercomputer.eu) will receive several updates in the first weeks after the maintenance, and in particular the